killjoy64/FRC-Strategy-Planner/README.md

 # TODO
 ### Desired upcoming features and house-keeping things
 - [ ] Literally refactor everything and make more classes.
-I feel sloppy looking at it.
+I feel disgusting looking at it.
 - [ ] Design features to go along with the stats page
 - [ ] Decide to keep the home page or switch to settings page
 - [ ] Add capabilities to save/load strategy plans - serialize this information